INTRODUCTION

 THE LINK BETWEEN ALCOHOL AND SLEEP QUALITY

 Although alcohol may initially make you feel drowsy, it significantly disrupts sleep patterns.
 It interferes with REM sleep, the most restorative sleep stage, leading to poor sleep quality and increased fatigue.
 Regular alcohol consumption can also contribute to insomnia and restless nights.
-Reducing alcohol intake improves sleep cycles, leading to better rest and increased energy levels.
+Reducing alcohol intake improves sleep cycles, leading to enhanced rest and increased energy levels.
 A well-rested body supports physical health, mental wellbeing and daily productivity.
 Consistently good sleep patterns help maintain balanced mood levels and prevent fatigue-related stress.

 HOW ALCOHOL IMPACTS DIGESTION